semx2a/push_swap/README.md

 ## Summary

-This project challenges you to sort data on a stack using a limited set of instructions in the minimum possible number of operations.
-To succeed, you'll need to manipulate different sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.
+This project challenge is to sort data on a stack using a limited set of instructions in the minimum possible number of operations.
+To succeed, one needs to manipulate different sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.

 Push_Swap is a simple yet effective algorithmic exercise: sorting data.
-You have a set of integers, two stacks, and a set of instructions to manipulate these stacks.
+It takes a set of integers, two stacks, and a set of instructions to manipulate these stacks.
 The goal is to create a C program, named "push_swap", which calculates and displays the smallest program, made of Push_Swap instructions, that sorts the integers passed as parameters.

-## Overview

-Push_Swap is a project that focuses on basic sorting algorithms and their complexities.
-It challenges you to sort data on a stack using a limited set of instructions in the least possible number of operations.
-This project involves manipulating different sorting algorithms and choosing the most appropriate solution(s) for optimized data sorting.

 ## Skills Gained